andrewbrereton/obsidian-to-ical-plugin/README.md

 ### Add tasks as TODO items to your calendar

+By default the tasks discovered in your vault are treated as calendar events.
+This option allows you to also create calendar todo tasks.
+You have the option of choosing to just create calendar events, to just create TODO items, or to create both.
+Previously, there was an option to create just events or events and tasks.
+This has been expended to include just tasks as well.
+The default option is to create just calendar events.

-Enabling this will append all of your tasks as TODO items to the end of your calendar file.
-Some iCalendar clients are able to render these tasks separate to the calendar events.
-Some clients that support this include Google Tasks, Microsoft Outlook, Microsoft To Do, Mozilla Thunderbird with Lightning Calendar, Android CalDAV-Sync, Calendars by Readdle, Todoist and OmniFocus.
+Some clients that support TODO items include Google Tasks, Microsoft Outlook, Microsoft To Do, Mozilla Thunderbird with Lightning Calendar, Android CalDAV-Sync, Calendars by Readdle, Todoist and OmniFocus.

 ### Only tasks without dates are TODO items